-Carry out your first flights only during stable weather, and in a familiar area or on a training slope.
+Carry out your first flights only during stable weather, and in a familiar area.
 You should steer gently and carefully to begin with so that you can become accustomed to the reactions of the glider without stress.

 Do not overestimate your own abilities.
 Do not allow the paraglider's classification or the behaviour of other pilots to make you careless.